unizar-flav/KiPaD/README.md

 **Step 7**: In the next cell *(Dimensionality reduction and Matrix Approximation)*, the user is prompted to input the number of SSVs (based on the results from Step 5).
 The script will then approximate the original data using only the significant singular values, which capture the primary variations in the data, effectively reducing noise.
 If the user does NOT want matrix approximation to happen, uncheck the *Answer* box.

-**Step 8**: This step repeats Step 5 but uses the *denoised* data.
-The resulting plots demonstrate the denoised data, with smoother lines reflecting reduced noise.
+**Step 8**: This step repeats Step 5 but uses the *approximated* data.
+The resulting plots demonstrate the approximated data, with smoother lines reflecting reduced noise.

 **Step 9**: The next cell *(Reaction Model Parameters)*, allows the user to input the relevant parameters for the proposed reaction model :
 - **Number of species**: Corresponding to the number of SSVs.